 By Miriam Ambrosino

-With the autumn weather slowly but surely approaching, it’s time to start thinking about warm drinks with which to arm yourself against the cold.
-For some, this time of year brings a season of pumpkin spice lattes and creamy hot chocolate.
+When cold weather hits, most of us crave a cozy warm drink like our Pumpkin Spice Latte or creamy Hot Chocolate.
 But there’s another drink that could offer you more than just a tasty cup of comfort during cancer treatment, and its key ingredient is matcha.

 In Japanese, “matcha” means “powdered tea.”
 Matcha powder is comprised of 100 percent ground green tea leaves that can be dissolved in water and ingested directly.
 Matcha powder’s bright green color is completely natural and comes from chlorophyll, the pigment that gives plants their green color.

 With its naturally creamy texture and sweet-savory flavor, matcha can be a soothing drink to enjoy during cancer treatment.
-A high-quality matcha doesn’t have the bitter flavor often associated with green tea, and therefore its earthy yet mellow taste is less likely to overwhelm your taste buds, which may be particularly sensitive if you’re undergoing chemotherapy.
+A high-quality matcha doesn’t have the bitter flavor often associated with green tea.
+It’s earthy yet mellow taste is less likely to overwhelm your taste buds, which may be particularly sensitive if you’re undergoing chemotherapy.

 As a drink, matcha can simply be dissolved in water and consumed like a tea.
-If you’re feeling a bit fancy and want to be on trend, then a matcha latte is perfect– just add the matcha powder to warm milk or your favorite non-dairy alternative.
-Though you can find matcha lattes at many coffee shops and cafes, be sure to ask for less sweetener, as sugar is often added by default.
-For your regular at-home indulgence, make sure that the matcha you’re drinking is free of pesticides, as you’re consuming the whole tea leaf in its powdered form.
+If you’re feeling a bit fancy, then a Matcha Latte is perfect — just add the matcha powder to warm milk or your favorite non-dairy alternative.
+Additionally, it can be enjoyed during the warmer summer months as a delicious iced beverage.